Highest potency among MSC sources

 Common questions from families exploring Wharton's Jelly as an MSC source for their child's treatment.

-Cord blood contains hematopoietic (blood-forming) stem cells, while Wharton's Jelly contains mesenchymal stem cells.
-MSCs from Wharton's Jelly have stronger immunomodulatory and anti-inflammatory properties, which are more relevant to addressing the biological factors associated with autism.
+Cord blood contains hematopoietic (blood-forming) stem cells, while Wharton's Jelly contains mesenchymal stem cells (MSCs).
+MSCs from Wharton's Jelly have stronger immunomodulatory and anti-inflammatory properties, which are more relevant to addressing the biological factors associated with autism, such as neuroinflammation and immune dysregulation.

 Get Started